usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

 Create Queues
 ========================

-This how-to explains how to build :ref:`Queues <queues-explanation>` in Dioptra.
+This how-to explains how to build :ref:`Queues <explanation-queues-and-workers>` in Dioptra.
 Queues logically represent a queue of jobs for workers to pull from.

 .. note::